 Private parties may also seek an injunction against unfair trade practices (such as predatory pricing, discriminatory pricing, and abuse of superior bargaining position).
 Article 24 of the AML provides that a person whose interests are infringed or likely to be infringed by unfair trade practices and who is thereby suffering or likely to suffer extreme damage is entitled to seek the suspension or prevention of such infringements.
-However, an article 24 action is not available for private monopolisation, but only for unfair trade practices.
+Please note, however, that an article 24 action is not available for private monopolisation, but only for unfair trade practices.

-With regard to injunctions, although there have been multiple claims brought before the courts regardless of whether they are against domestic and foreign companies since the coming into force of article 24 of the AML on 1 April 2001, no injunction had been granted until 2011 (the Dry Ice case).
-To date, there has only been one other case in which an injunction was granted under article 24 (the Yaita Free Bus case), and even that judgment was overturned by the Tokyo High Court.
-This is partly because private plaintiffs bear a heavy burden of proof under the "extreme damage" requirement in article 24 of the AML.
+With regard to injunctions, although there have been multiple claims brought before the courts since the coming into force of article 24 of the AML on 1 April 2001, no injunction had been granted until 2011 (the Dry Ice case).
+As of 31 July 2015, there has only been one other case in which an injunction was granted under article 24 (the Yaita Free Bus case), and even that judgment was overturned by the Tokyo High Court.
+This is partly because private plaintiffs bear a heavy burden of proof under the 'extreme damage' requirement in article 24 of the AML.